jzy521/marketplace/README.md

 https://drive.google.com/open?id=1X99ovd76nytdDeIiBjA-0bwMET9Qrj9Z
 2 second video forcus on Rest API

-please use mac or linux, becuase you are going to setup kafka for messaging, also all scripts are inside quota.
+please use mac or linux, becuase you are going to setup kafka for messaging, also all scripts are inside quote.
-(Note you can still do the demo without kafka setup.) before you start first video, please make sure you have java8 and maven installed.
+(Note you can still do the demo without kafka setup.) before you start setup local environment, please make sure you have java8 and maven installed.

 First video content system setup:
    - create folder " mkdir demo ", then " cd demo "